 Travel agents, cruise lines, tour operators, and vacation rental agencies typically urge you to buy travel insurance; some even automatically include it as an “opt out” extra on any deal they make.
-Consumer advocates often conclude it’s worthless.
-Who’s right?
+Yet many consumer advocates conclude it’s worthless.

 Types of Travel Insurance

 The most important travel insurance options are trip-cancellation/interruption (TCI) and medical/emergency evacuation (TMI).
 Most other coverages often (1) duplicate insurance you probably already have; (2) cover extremely unlikely risks, or (3) address trivial dollar risks.

 The basic rule of most insurance is that it covers specific contingencies that you can’t foresee at the time you buy.
 That’s why travel insurance is called “named peril” insurance: It covers only the contingencies specifically enumerated as “covered reasons” in each policy.
 And that’s why most insurance does not cover any situation or circumstance, even if named, that is foreseeable at the time you buy your insurance.

 The case for TCI is straightforward—especially the “cancellation” component.
 Flights, cruises, tour packages, vacation rentals, and some other big-ticket travel purchases typically require hefty deposits or even full prepayment—often months in advance—and many of those advance payments incur substantial cancellation penalties or even total forfeiture if you cancel, especially when you cancel close to the departure or occupancy date.